wolf-project/wolf-project/README.md

 **Certifications**

-  [!]
-Introduction of Ethical Hacking
+  - [x] Introduction of Ethical Hacking
-  [!]
-Information Security management, ISO 27000 and 27001 based
+  - [x] Information Security management, ISO 27000 and 27001 based
-  [!]
-Detecting intrusions and CIRST on computionals grade [!]
-Full Front-end programing 2021, Angular based [!]
-HTML basic to advanced ( DevMedia )
+  - [x] Detecting intrusions and CIRST on computionals grade
+  - [x] Full Front-end programing 2021, Angular based
+  - [x] HTML basic to advanced ( DevMedia )

 >"Nearly all men can stand adversity, but if you want to test a man's character, give him power." — **Abraham Lincoln**